Momo (novel): Translations

 Momo has been translated into various languages including Arabic, Asturian, Bulgarian, Croatian, Catalan, Chinese (Simplified), Chinese (Traditional), Czech, Danish, Dutch, English, Estonian, Finnish, French, Galician, Greek, Hebrew, Hungarian, Icelandic, Indonesian, Italian, Japanese, Korean, Latvian, Lithuanian, Mongolian, Norwegian, Persian, Polish, Portuguese, Romanian, Russian, Serbian, Slovenian, Spanish, Swedish, Turkish, Thai, Ukrainian, Vietnamese and Sinhalese.

 The original English translation The Grey Gentlemen by Frances Lobb was published in 1974.
 A second English translation, Momo, was published in 1984.
-A newly translated edition, translated by Lucas Swirner and illustrated by Marcel Dzama, was released in the US by McSweeney's in August 2013, in celebration of the book's fortieth anniversary.
+A newly translated edition, translated by Lucas Zwirner and illustrated by Marcel Dzama, was released in the US by McSweeney's in August 2013, in celebration of the book's fortieth anniversary.
 The McSweeney edition was scheduled for a new release in January 2017.

 The Spanish translation Momo, o la extraña historia de los ladrones del tiempo y la niña que devolvió el tiempo a los hombres was made by Susana Constante in 1978 for Ediciones Alfaguara: it was a great success in Spain and Latin America, having dozens of reprints since.

 The Persian translation was published several times, initially in 1980, by Zarrin Publishers in Tehran.
 At the time of publication, it enjoyed great popularity in Iran, but lapsed out of print in 1992.
 This, along with a stop in publishing other children's books by German and other European writers, is part of an ongoing trend in publishing American and English children's fiction in that country.